liyaSileshi/tweet-toxicity/README.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine using `https://github.com/liyaSileshi/image-editor.git`
+    - 👯 Clone this repo to your local machine using `https://github.com/liyaSileshi/tweet-toxicity.git`

 ### Quick Start

-Get up and running with Image Editor app:
+Get up and running with Tweet toxicity app:

 1. Once you have the repo cloned and met all the requirements above, start the packager that will transform your JS code on-the-fly: